gpratte/poker-league-current-game/README.md

 ![current poker game](this-and-that/img/PokerLeagueGames.png)

-There is so much more to a game than what is depicted in the mockup but it is a good place to start (and then iterate on what is missing).
+There is so much more to a game than what is depicted in the mockup but it is a good place to start (and then iterate on).

 #### Presentation (react) components
 * Details